 It is also worth noting that Wanhao does not have such useful functions as a filament end sensor and print recovery after a power outage.

-Anycubic has both.
-It is difficult to call these functions vital, but sometimes they can save hours of printing.
+While it may not be right to call these functions vital, sometimes they can save hours of printing.

 Speed: 50mm / s